heralt/real-time-web-1920/README.md

 - [ ] stack of images of queued songs
 - [ ] song thats done being removed from queued songs image stack
 - [ ] Better design
+- [ ] Be able to join the app while music is playing and hear the current music

 <!-- Add a link to your live demo in Github Pages 🌐-->